- Home

 - A WMO Single Family Home-Special Flood Hazard Area Permit Application must be submitted with the building permit application.

-- The total cost of improvements to an existing structure must be less than 50% of the current market value of that structure, excluding the land value, taken cumulatively over the remaining life of the structure
+- The total cost of improvements to an existing structure must be less than 50% of the current market value of that structure, excluding the land value, taken cumulatively over a 10-year period.

 -